kyma-project/template-operator/README.md

    kyma alpha deploy
    ```

-### Deploying `ModuleTemplate` into the Control Plane
+### Deploying ModuleTemplate into the Control Plane

-Run the command for creating `ModuleTemplate` in your cluster.
+Run the command for creating ModuleTemplate in your cluster.
-After this the module will be available for consumption based on the module name configured with the label `operator.kyma-project.io/module-name` in `ModuleTemplate`.
+After this the module will be available for consumption based on the module name configured with the label `operator.kyma-project.io/module-name` in ModuleTemplate.

-> **WARNING:** Depending on your setup against either a k3d cluster or registry, you must run the script `/scripts/patch_local_template.sh` before pushing `ModuleTemplate` to have the proper registry setup.
+> **WARNING:** Depending on your setup against either a k3d cluster or registry, you must run the script `/scripts/patch_local_template.sh` before pushing ModuleTemplate to have the proper registry setup.
 This is necessary for k3d clusters due to port-mapping issues in the cluster that the operators cannot reuse.
 Take a look at the [relevant issue for more details](https://github.com/kyma-project/module-manager/issues/136#issuecomment-1279542587).

    ```sh